Fitness Model Lauren Simpson Knocks Out A Set Of Lateral Raises In A Sports Bra And Shorts For New Video

 DIETING – THE STRUGGLE IS REAL.????
 Confession: I’m meant to be reverse dieting now and this past week I haven’t been on point AT ALL with my diet.
 I’ve eaten over my calories every day and have gotten into that vicious cycle of ‘I’ll start tomorrow’.
 Who can relate? – I did my story chat on this yesterday to show that I too have my struggles.
 Everyone has ‘off days’.
 No one is 100% perfect all the time.
 Don’t let social media pressure you into thinking otherwise.???????? – DIETING IS FUKN HARD. – It requires a certain level of sacrifice and a whole lot of self discipline.
 You need to be more aware of your food intake, maybe not indulge as much, be able to say no to a full piece of cake & have half only. – After putting this up on my stories, I got so many messages from you girls who could relate to falling off track…it’s okay.
 Accept it.
 Let’s move on! – Tomorrow is a new day.
 It’s never too late to get back on track!
 You are literally one good meal away from being back on track with your plan. ???????? – The hardest part is those first few days – once you gain momentum it becomes a whole lot easier.
 Once I start checking off those days I’ve been on point – I don’t want to let myself down.
 I get more head strong each day! – Take each day as it comes…we’ve got this girls!????????????????????????????????????

-And some commenters had questions for Lauren.
+Some commenters also had questions for Lauren.
 One person asked why they’re able to shoulder press heavier weight than when they’re doing the lateral raises.
 The Australian fitness model explained that this is normal because both exercises use the muscles differently.

 “You should be able to!
 It’s a compound movement as it uses more than just one muscle,” Lauren said.
 “It’s not isolating the medial delt in the same way a lateral raise does.
 You are engaging more muscles during shoulder press so, therefore, can lift heavier.”